-The simple answer to that question is that the home is worth what a well informed buyer is willing to pay.
-Short of listing a home for sale, there is no definitive method of establishing value as the market is the only true indicator of actual value.
-We can however, give you a free desktop evaluation – just fill out the form to the right with your address and send it off.
+What’s a home worth?
+A home is worth what a well informed buyer is willing to pay at any given time.
+There is no definitive method of establishing value as the market is the only true indicator of actual value.

 - Estimating value – appraisals, agents or do it yourself?

 - Calculating square footage – perhaps the single most debated thing in the real estate business